cloudcoroner/cromite_ubuntu/README.md

 Installation Video:

-  If you have 2 minutes, go to the wiki to watch a short install video that walks through uninstalling Cromite on Ubuntu Desktop 24.04.
+  If you have 2 minutes, go to the wiki to watch a short install video that walks through installing Cromite on Ubuntu Desktop 24.04.
   Link is here -> https://github.com/cloudcoroner/cromite_ubuntu/wiki/Video-Installing-Cromite-on-Ubuntu-24.04

 Setup Steps: